rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 ### When user lands on front/index page unregistered/not logged in

-- User can see a partial list of all tournaments.
-For each tournament there is its name and player count displayed. <br/>
+- User can see a partial list of the latest tournaments.
+For each tournament there is its name and player count displayed.

+      SELECT tournament.id AS tournament_id,
+        tournament.date_created AS tournament_date_created,
+        tournament.date_modified AS tournament_date_modified,
+        tournament.name AS tournament_name,
+        tournament.player_count AS tournament_player_count,
+        tournament.account_id AS tournament_account_id,
+        tournament.description AS tournament_description,
+        tournament.started AS tournament_started
-  `SELECT * FROM tournament`
+        FROM tournament
+        ORDER BY tournament.date_modified DESC

 - User can log in.
 - User can click `Register as new user` in the navigation bar to go to new account registration page.